eaglgenes101/formic-formation/README.md

 On a Unix-like system, install babel-minify, then run make.
 An unminified debug version can be found in "debug", an unminified submission can be found in "collected", and a minified submission can be found in "all".

-You can also generate the file manually by running "noprint commons patterns *.js main releasefooter" or "cat print commons patterns *.js main debugfooter" and redirecting stdout to a file of your choice, then optionally running an EcmaScript 6 compatible minifier on the result.
+You can also generate the file manually by running "cat noprint commons patterns *.js main releasefooter" or "cat print commons patterns *.js main debugfooter" and redirecting stdout to a file of your choice, then optionally running an EcmaScript 6 compatible minifier on the result.

 Overview:
 ------